DeNoella/ai_expense_tracker_app/README.md

 ## 📧 Support

-For support, email support@finwise.app or create an issue in the repository.
+For support, email support@Aicash.app or create an issue in the repository.

 ---

-**FinWise** - Your intelligent financial companion 🚀
+**Aicash** - Your intelligent financial companion 🚀